File your taxes in Italy in 2020: tips and deadlines

 What about foreign assets and wealth tax?

 Only Italian residents are required to disclose foreign held assets.
-The following items must be declared:
+The following items held abroad must be declared:

-If any taxes is paid in the foreign jurisdiction, you can use it as a TAX CREDIT to avoid double taxation!
+If you paid any tax in the foreign jurisdiction, you can use the TAX CREDIT to avoid double taxation!

 How can Accounting Bolla help you?